mohrstade/backTrack/README.md

 Trigger groups can cover some use cases and it's worth checking to see if this can cover your use case first: https://support.google.com/tagmanager/answer/9164222?hl=en

-Many use cases aren't covered however, for example if a tag is firing multiple times...
+Many use cases aren't covered however, for example if a tag is firing multiple times.

 backTrack is a tag template that adds functionality to repush missed events into the queue after consent is provided, so that no events are missed.